TheTallProgrammer/Stock-Contender-App/README.md

 - **User-Friendly Interface:** What good is a sophisticated tool if it's not easy to use?
 With Stock Contender, you get the best of both worlds - sophisticated technology wrapped in a simple, intuitive design.
 Navigating through the application is as easy as a walk in the park, allowing you to focus on what matters most - making the most out of your investments.
 I've stripped away all the clutter, leaving you with a clean, efficient, and user-friendly interface that makes stock selection not just profitable, but enjoyable as well.

-## How to Get Started 🚀
+### How to Get Your OpenAI API Key

-To use Stock Contender, you need an open AI account to access an OpenAI API Key, which is free to create.
-This key enables the application to harness the power of OpenAI's GPT model.
-Get your free key by [creating a free OpenAI account](https://platform.openai.com/account/api-keys).
+>[Create your OpenAI API key](https://platform.openai.com/account/api-keys) by registering a free account.
+Please be aware, the API key is displayed just once, so **ensure you save your API key to a local text file for future usage.** If misplaced, a new one will need to be generated.

 ## Setup and Installation 🛠️